-Despite U.S. resistance, more than 60 countries have enacted bans or taxes on single-use plastics, according to Rachel Meidl, an environmental expert at Rice University’s Banker Institute for Public Policy in Houston.
+Despite U.S. resistance, more than 60 countries have enacted bans or taxes on single-use plastics, according to Rachel Meidl, an environmental expert at Rice University’s Baker Institute for Public Policy in Houston.

 She told Courthouse News that cheap crude oil, a feedstock for plastic production, and China’s decision to stop importing plastic waste in January 2018 is working against plastic recyclers.

 “When cheap oil inundates the market, plastic producers can manufacture virgin plastic at a lower price.
 Consequently, it’s cheaper for manufacturers to buy virgin plastic than to pay for recycled plastic,” she said in an email.

 Meidl said recycling companies are unable to cut prices to compete with plastic producers due to the steep costs of sorting and recycling plastic.

 “There’s also the issue of the fate of all the unsold recycled plastic.
 When companies can’t find end markets and customers willing to pay for it, recycled plastics end up being stockpiled or landfilled, defeating the purpose of recycling entirely,” she said.